 The purpose of screening is early diagnosis and treatment.
-Screening tests are administered to people without current symptoms, but who have risk factors for certain diseases or conditions.
+Screening tests are given to people without current symptoms, but who have risk factors for certain diseases or conditions.

-Recommendations for those with a first-degree relative with onset of colorectal cancer after age 60 include:
+Guidelines for those with sibling or parent that had colorectal cancer onset after age 60 include:

 - Begin screening at age 40

-- Preferred screening—colonoscopy every 10 years or more frequently, depending on the colonoscopy findings
+- Colonoscopy every 10 years or more often based on findings

-Recommendations for those with a first-degree relative with onset of colorectal cancer before age 60 include:
+Guidelines for those with sibling or parent that had colorectal cancer onset before age 60 include:

 - Begin screening at age 40 or 10 years younger than age of diagnosis of the affected relative (whichever is first)

-- Preferred screening—colonoscopy every 5 years or more frequently, depending on the colonoscopy findings
+- Colonoscopy every 5 years or more often based on findings

 Screening test options listed above can also be used for those with high risk.